-Academic WorldQuest™, a flagship WACA program now in its 16th year, is a fun, friendly, and powerful way for high school students to learn about international affairs.
-Nearly 5,000 students compete in AWQ contests organized by 50 World Affairs Councils host in their states.
+Academic WorldQuest™, a flagship WACA program in its 21st year in the 2022-2023 season, is a fun, friendly, and powerful way for high school students to learn about international affairs.
+Nearly 5,000 students compete in AWQ contests organized by 50 World Affairs Councils hosts in their states.
 Prepare yourselves for the increasingly interconnected and complex world of the 21st century and show what you know!

-The World Affairs Councils of America’s AWQ Study Guide (see last year’s guide) is the primary resource to help students and teachers prepare for the topics covered in the timed question-and-answer AWQ competitions hosted by local Councils.
+The World Affairs Councils of America’s AWQ Official Study Guide is the primary resource to help students and teachers prepare for the topics covered in the timed question-and-answer AWQ competitions hosted by local Councils.
 Councils may adapt these topics to align with their local programming initiatives.

-Winning teams are invited to represent their high school, city, and local Council at the national AWQ championship weekend, which includes the competition, unique programming planned to enhance the global education experience, and an opportunity to meet and engage with more than 200 like-minded peers from around the United States.
+Winning teams are invited to represent their high school, city, and local Council at the national AWQ championship weekend, which includes the competition, unique programming planned to enhance the global education experience, and an opportunity to meet and engage with approximately 250 like-minded peers from around the United States.

 Make sure to subscribe to our mailing list so you never miss an update!